 They like to chew on wooden toys.
 They also really like to burrow and make lots of tunnels.
 Lots of bedding helps with this, and you can also give them tubes to run around in.
 A 15-inch solid exercise wheel may be a good idea, but you have to be sure it is mounted well and is safe for them.

-Prairie dogs live 8 - 10 years in the wild and usually less than that in captivity because of stress and diet problems.
+Prairie dogs live 8 - 10 years in the wild and but a prairie dog s a pet will live less than that because of stress and diet problems.
 You will need to check them for parasites and trim their nails.

 New!
 Comments